quangvu0702/git_tutorial/README.md

 # git_tutorial
-This tutorial contains tutorials that help people familiar with common git's commands.
+This tutorial contains tutorials that help people who completely new to git familiar with common git's commands.

 1. Introduction:

    - Create git account on https://github.com.
    - Create a new repository on git.
    - Download you repository to your local machine.

 2. First_commit:
    - Create new files.
    - Create new folders.